mauroxf/kicad-mini-projects/README.md

 ## KiCad Mini Projects

 Welcome to **KiCad Mini Projects** — a growing collection of PCB designs built using KiCad.
 These projects are **fully completed in design**, including schematic capture, layout, 3D rendering, and Bill of Materials (BOM), but are **not physically fabricated**.
+They are fabrication ready in line with JLCPCB's design constraints.
 They serve as practice and portfolio work for learning PCB design, embedded systems, and electronics engineering workflows.

 ---